scah24/sansita-resume/README.md

 2. Click badges and "Complete Quest" buttons to claim XP.
 Progress is saved locally.
 3. To reset progress: press Ctrl/Cmd + R and confirm the dialog to clear local progress.

-## Deployment
-Two easy options are provided in the instructions after deployment files are created.